beego/beedoc/en-US/quickstart/controller.md

 # Controller logic

-We learned how we dispatch the users' requests to controllers in the previous section.
-In this section we will learn how to write a controller.
+The previous section covered user requests to controllers.
+This section will explain how to write a controller.
 Let's start with some code:

 ```
 package controllers